r3d91ll/Heuristic-Adaptive-Data-Extrapolation-System-HADES/HADES_Development_phases.md

    - Fine-tune GPU memory management for optimal model inference.
    - Expand `.hades` directory usage across OS directories for system-wide knowledge.
    - Complete the security infrastructure with PostgreSQL-based authentication.
-   - Optimize Docker deployment for ArangoDB on Ubuntu Noble (24.04).
+   - Optimize ArangoDB deployment for ArangoDB on Ubuntu Noble (24.04).

 6. **Phase 6: Fully Autonomous MI Workstation (Weeks 17-20)**
    - Complete the integration of all components into a self-managing intelligence.